Skip to main content

 Community woodlands deliver an array of social, economic and environmental benefits when appropriately located, designed and maintained.
 Improving neighbourhood appeal and community liveability, community woodlands also provide a place for recreation and a place for wildlife.
 Design is all-important – the right (native) tree in the right place, open sweeping pathways with good visibility ahead, and a mix of grassland, wildflower meadow and stands of trees, community woodlands offer a little something to everyone.

-A number of organisations have been involved with developing and managing community woodlands, often as part of regeneration programmes to improve the quality of life in deprived areas, Successful sites have been found to involve the community in all stages of the planning and management process, to provide greenspace for social interaction and community cohesion and provide an area of which the community are proud.
+A number of organisations have been involved with developing and managing community woodlands, often as part of regeneration programmes to improve the quality of life in deprived areas, Successful sites have been found to involve the community in all stages of the planning and management process, to provide greenspace for social interaction and community cohesion and provide an area of which the community is proud.

 The Forestry Commission has been involved in developing and managing a number of community woodlands, including: